 There are a lot of relaxation techniques out there that we can all learn and practice.
 However, I have found that many of my clients (and myself) struggle with the way these are presented, and they also have problems motivating themselves to use them.
 In response to that, I researched the types of relaxation techniques that have the most research support, and presented them below in a way that I hope is easy to apply.
-A good companion piece to this article is Build a Coping System.
+A good companion piece to this article is How to Cope with Stress.

 Stress, Emotions, & The Brain